Business Case developers should consider the methods (and tools) that they will use to develop the business case.

 This will depend on the level of uncertainty and/or ambiguity associated with the programme or project and whether the methods (and tools) are suitable, proven, inclusive, and the capability exists to apply it.

-We suggest the senior responsible owner (ie sponsor), use the Point of entry document to agree the approach with the Reviewer.
-In the State Sector, investment intensive agencies can engage with the Corporate Centre to secure this agreement through clinics.
+We suggest the senior responsible owner (ie, sponsor), use the Point of Entry document to agree the approach with the Reviewer.

 There are a variety of methods and tools available, that we are currently aware of which will be updated over time.
 They are listed below under the relevant cases: